sigasi/sigasi_insights/content/faq.md

 ### Obtaining a stack trace using jstack

-If you have a matching JDK version installed on your machine, you can use the `jstack` command from JDK.

 The Sigasi Studio standalone app comes with a bundled JRE which also contains the `jstack` command.
 This command can be found in the Sigasi installation in `plugins/org.eclipse.justj.openjdk.hotspot.jre.full.<os_version>/jre/bin`.